dahlia/fedify/CONTRIBUTING.md

 see if the bug has already been reported.
 If it hasn't been reported yet, please open a new issue to discuss the bug.

-When you open a pull request, please provide the he issue number that the pull request is related to.
+When you open a pull request, please provide the issue number that the pull request is related to.

 A patch set should include the following: